 Andrew DickensBachelor of Arts in Business Information Systems, 2013

-Despite serving as a Senior Airman in the Air Force and working as a client systems administrator with a wife and young son, Andrew Dickens has still made it a priority to pursue his higher education.
+Despite serving as a Senior Airman in the Air Force and working as a client systems administrator with a wife and son, Andrew Dickens has still made it a priority to pursue his higher education.
 He has taken the first step toward his end goal of eventually becoming a doctor by graduating with highest honors from Ashford University, where he earned a Bachelor of Arts in Business Information Systems.

 To celebrate the achievement, he and his family flew from Tacoma, WA to Moline, IL, where Ashford’s spring 2013 commencement ceremony was held.
 His parents and grandparents also flew in, from Memphis, TN and Kansas City, KS, respectively.
 He wore several ropes along with his cap and gown, each one signifying something different: his military service, Alpha Sigma Lambda membership, Golden Key International Honour Society membership, and summa cum laude distinction.